 Dear alumni and friends,

-Welcome to the Innis Commons, our newly launched digital portal for alumni and friends connection—at a distance!
+Welcome to the Innis Commons, our digital portal for alumni and friends connection—at a distance!

 Explore this page to discover free virtual events, ways to help Innis students, interactive throwbacks, and more.
 And keep coming back; the Innis Commons is regularly refreshed with new opportunities!